 If you prefer the Profile can be read here (without images):

-We believe that God has a vision for his Church in Aberdeen city centre.
+We see worship and the proclamation of the Gospel as central to our faith and are keen to develop new ways which will help us grow in faith and involve the Parish and City Centre community in the advancement of God’s Kingdom.
+We believe that God has a vision for his Church in Aberdeen City Centre.
 It may not be what we are used to or even what we anticipate it might be, but if like Paul we are willing to walk through the doors which open for us, then we are sure to find that God not only walks through those doors with us, but that He has already gone before and prepared the way.

 Skene Square Primary School lies within the parish boundary and therefore offers the potential for Chaplaincy as does Aberdeen Grammar School where the previous minister worked in a team with other ministers.

 The Church was designed by A. Marshall McKenzie in 1892 and comprises a giant portico surmounted by a drum and a high leaded dome, modelled on St Paul’s Cathedral.